Online | Monday 22nd March 2021

 ABOUT THIS WEBINAR

 This course offers support and ideas to anyone who wants to improve their teaching of Forces and Energy at GCSE.
-Suitable to NQTs, RQTS and second subject teachers, this course aims to boost pedagogical knowledge of delivering the subject, practical ideas on how to deliver the curriculum and support subject knowledge.
+Suitable to NQTs, RQTS and second subject teachers, this course aims to boost pedagogical knowledge of delivering the subject, practical ideas on how to deliver the curriculum and support subject knowledge while at the same time raising teacher confidence levels in teaching GCSE Physics.
+This is a fully interactive live online sessions.

 About this session